plus3it/amigen8/docs/README_Cross-Distro_bootstrap.md

     Note: Due to environment-inheritance when using a RHUI-enabled AMI, it's necessary to:
         * Exclude (with `-x`) all RPMs related to RHUI-enablement
         * Use a manifest-file rather than the groups-metadata that come from the RHUI repos
+        * Staging the RPMs referenced with the `-r` flag is optional: if your build-host is able to pull those files from an anonymous repo, then the `-r` can be pointed to the relevant URLs.
+See per-platform notes below.
 1. Install the AWS utilities by executing:
     ~~~
     ./AWSutils.sh -d ~/RPM/Amazon/ \